 The book has six sections which include Focus, Move, and Reflect.
-Each includes mindfulness practices and as well as practical projects for your child to try, and each is accompanied by a “for grown-ups” note.
+Each includes mindfulness practices as well as practical projects for your child to try, and each is accompanied by a “for grown-ups” note.
 This layout allows your child to quickly identify mindfulness practices appropriate for their needs at any particular moment.

-So, for example, Evey found it easy to find, and practice, “Elevator Breath” when she found herself “Too full of energy to sleep.”
+So, for example, Evey found it easy to find and practice “Elevator Breath” when she found herself “Too full of energy to sleep.”

-Meanwhile, the activities provide an opportunity to explore the concept of mindfulness, in a fun and easily relatable way.
+Meanwhile, the activities provide an opportunity to explore the concept of mindfulness in a fun and easily relatable way.
 For instance, “Energy Slime” not only shares a simple slime recipe, but the pages also talk about squeezing the slime and noticing how it reacts when you use energy to squeeze it and what happens when you release the energy in that squeeze.

 What We Thought Of Calm: Mindfulness For Kids

-Both Evey & Gabe enjoyed looking through the book with me, highlighting activities they would like to try, and practices they would like to explore.
+Both Evey & Gabe enjoyed looking through the book with me, highlighting activities they would like to try and practices they would like to explore.

 Then, I left them to it.

-The clear photographs and simple language make the book easily understood, without adult input.
+The clear photographs and simple language make the book easily understood without adult input.
 This is something in which the kids took great pleasure.
 They both have the opportunity to feel in control of their exploration of mindfulness, safe in the knowledge that their dad and I are both available if they need a hand.

-Gabe asked for help several times, mostly because reading is still a struggle for him, but Evey, as usual, was fiercely independent.
+Gabe asked for help several times, mainly because reading is still a struggle for him, but Evey, as usual, was fiercely independent.
 I only know she is using Calm: Mindfulness For Kids because I asked if she had any feedback she was willing to share!

 The flashcards contain the same words and images as the book.
 One double-page spread from the book makes each flashcard.
 One page is on either side of the card.
 As a result, you won’t miss out by having just one or the other.
-Gabe preferred the book because he likes the larger format.
+Gabe preferred the book because he liked the larger format.